GusMuche/homebridge-zipabox-accessory/README.md

     - [x] Add method to set the mode
     - [x] Manage return if No connection successfull > StatusFault
     - [x] Add (or no) the SecuritySystemAlarmType > no need for it
-    - [ ] Add possibility to select Night mode in place of Away mode > Zipato = silent alarm
+    - [x] Add possibility to select Night mode in place of Away mode > Zipato = silent alarm
+    - [x] Check first status at startup
+    - [ ] Manage Home if Night selected
 1. index.js - Adapt to platform ? >> Version 1.x

 ### Further To-do List